45678/miniLockLib/README.md

 `npm install 45678/miniLockLib.git` to get the source code.

-`npm test` launch the test kit in Google Chrome.
+`npm test` launch the test suite in Google Chrome.

 `npm start` to begin watching CoffeeScript files.
 Your saved changes will trigger automatic re-compilation.